Optimal control of SDEs with merely measurable drift: an HJB approach: Introduction

 The problem poses key difficulties due to the lack of regularity in the drift.
-First, without differentiability in the state, Pontryagin's maximum principle cannot be applied in its standard form, since one cannot form the necessary adjoint equations or perform the point-wise maximization of the Hamiltonian (cf.~\cite{YongZhou1999}).
-Second, the dynamic programming route---based on the Bellman optimality principle and viscosity solution theory---also breaks down, as both steps typically rely on continuity or Lipschitz conditions in the coefficients (cf.~\cite{FlemingSoner2006,YongZhou1999}), which our setting does not satisfy.
-A recent paper by Menoukeu-Pamen and Tangpi \cite{MenoukeuPamen2023} addresses a related problem, but their assumption avoids the core irregularity.
-Specifically, they decompose the drift as $b(t,x,a) = b_1(t,x) + b_2(t,x,a)$, where \(b_1\) is bounded and measurable but independent of the control, and \(b_2\) is smooth in \((x,a)\).
-Thus their maximum principle applies only to the smooth part \(b_2\), leaving the core challenge---control appearing inside a merely measurable drift---still unresolved.
+First, without differentiability in the state, Pontryagin's maximum principle cannot be applied in its standard form, since one cannot directly form the usual adjoint equations or carry out the pointwise maximization of the Hamiltonian.
+Second, the dynamic programming approach---based on the Bellman optimality principle and viscosity solution theory---is also not directly applicable, as these arguments typically require suitable continuity or Lipschitz conditions on the coefficients, which are not available in our setting; see, e.g., \cite{YongZhou1999}.
+This motivates us to seek a route which does not rely directly on either the standard maximum principle or the classical dynamic programming principle.

+The present paper advances the HJB analysis of stochastic control problems with irregular coefficients by treating finite-horizon control-dependent merely measurable drifts under a global $L^p$-integrability condition.
 Our approach circumvents the conventional reliance on the dynamic programming principle and instead proceeds in the opposite direction.
 We begin by formulating the following HJB equation associated with the control problem:

-and show that it admits a unique strong solution under our assumptions, and the value function $V(\cdot,\cdot)$ of the control problem coincides with this solution (Theorem~\ref{Thm:exi-uni}).
+and show that it admits a unique Sobolev solution under our assumptions, and the value function $V(\cdot,\cdot)$ of the control problem coincides with this solution (Theorem~\ref{Thm:exi-uni}).
 The core of our proof relies on a policy iteration argument, which allows us to connect the control problem to the HJB equation directly, despite the irregularity of the coefficients.
 With this identification in hand, the Bellman optimality principle follows as a corollary (Theorem~\ref{thm:Bellman}).
 This fact may be useful for constructing discrete-time approximations of the control problem, which we plan to investigate in future work.
 Finally, the identification of the value function and HJB solution yields a verification theorem for near-optimal feedback laws (Theorem~\ref{thm:verification}).
+In particular, although the value function is defined over weak open-loop control systems, it coincides with the value obtained by restricting to Borel feedback controls (Corollary~\ref{cor:feedback-value}).